Some links in this post may be affiliate links

 This characteristic of bell-shaped flowers gives this plant the common names, 'Bell-flowered Cotyledon' and 'Wonderful Bells Cotyledon'.
 The flowers are attractive to bees and butterflies.

-Cotyledon campanulata (Bell-flowered Cotyledon) like other Cotyledon plants is considered toxic to both humans and pets.
+Cotyledon campanulata like other Cotyledon plants is considered toxic to both humans and pets.
 As outlined by Wikipedia, some plants in the Cotyledon Genus have been found to cause stock losses among goats, pigs and poultry.

+Bell-flowered Cotyledon repotting is only needed when it becomes pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to control growth and to minimize pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.

 Like all succulents, Bell-flowered Cotyledon does not like overwatering and soggy soil.
 It is best watered by the 'soak and dry' method.

 Water Cotyledon campanulata deeply during the growing season until water comes out through the drainage hole and allow the soil to dry out between waterings.
+Decrease watering in the cold period as growth is reduced at this time, thus, the plant does not need much water for growth.

 Take care not to wet the foliage to avoid fungal diseases or water from the bottom instead and always empty the bottom saucer (plate) once the plant has absorbed enough water.
+Read more on how to water houseplants the right way.

 Cotyledon campanulata requires bright light with at least 4-6 hours of morning or afternoon sunlight.
 Keep it away or shield it from hot direct sunshine to prevent scorching of the leaves.